 The Extra Perk Quest Script

-will run every 10
+will run every

-seconds after the
+will run every 10 seconds after the

 Extra Perk Quest was started, infinitely!

-To change this we have to add an execution path to the script
+To change this we have to add an execution path to the script,

 to stop the Extra Perk Quest as soon as the